RazgrizHsu/immich-mediakit/README.md

   - `MaxItems` limits how deep the search goes.
 Say you set the threshold to `(0.5, 1)` - that might trigger endless searching if you have 100k photos, so this cap keeps things under control
   - Note: The number of photos directly related to the main photo isn't limited by `MaxItems`

-### Search Modes

-- **Single Mode + Related Tree**: Find one comprehensive similarity tree including all related photos
-- **Multi Mode**: Find multiple separate groups quickly (no tree expansion)
-- These modes are mutually exclusive for performance and clarity reasons
+**Mode Selection**: Choose Single Mode + Related Tree for comprehensive similarity trees, or Multi Mode for quick processing of multiple separate groups.

 ### Advanced Strategies